Ur Schatt

 Persian Gulf Bathymetry, showing (cyan to dark blue) course of Ur Schatt and Arabian Oasis flood plain.

-The Ur Schatt was an ancient river system that fed and flowed through the Gulf Oasis, a Late Pleistocene/Early Holocene flood plain made up of a series of deep lake systems that would flood as the Pleistocene Ice Age ended and global sea levels rose some 150 metres between 12,000 BCE and 7,000 BCE.
-It would then become the shallow sea we know today as the Persian Gulf.
+The Ur Schatt was an ancient river system that fed and flowed through the Gulf Oasis, a Late Pleistocene/Early Holocene flood plain made up of a series of deep lake systems that would flood as the Pleistocene Ice Age ended and global sea levels rose some 150 metres between 12,000 BCE and 7,000 BCE, forming the Persian Gulf.

 Extent

 The Gulf basin was a wedge-shaped depression bordered to the west by the Arabian Peninsula, the east (where it was deepest) by the Zagros Mountains and to the north by the Mesopotamian flood plain.
 From the north, where it was fed by the Euphrates, Tigris and Karun rivers (the modern Shatt Al Arab), the water system of the Ur Schatt flowed some 1,000 Km, joined by a series of lakes, to the present day Strait of Hormuz, where it would likely have been constrained by silt deposits, and into the Gulf of Oman.
 Flow from the Zagros Mountains and the Wadi Al Batin into the Ur Schatt would have been joined by water flowing from aquifers on the Arabian coast, still attested today as freshwater outlets in the saline waters of the Persian Gulf.
 Pearl divers have long held that there are locations in the sea where a bucket could be upended and brought to the surface containing fresh water.
 The outline of the Ur Schatt and its lake system is visible in modern bathymetry.

-It is likely the Ur Schatt was a slow-flowing system and that the flooding of the Gulf Oasis would introduced a creeping salinity throughout the flood plain in the fastest of the global Holocene transgressions, some 10 metres per year.
+It is likely the Ur Schatt was a slow-flowing system and that the flooding of the Gulf Oasis would have introduced a creeping salinity throughout the flood plain in the fastest of the global Holocene transgressions, some 10 metres per year.
 The fastest rate of transgression is believed to have taken place between 10,000 and 9,000 BCE.
 It is believed to have fed a fertile valley, with abundant vegetation and wildlife and home to early human communities of Neolithic hunter gatherers who would have gradually been forced out of the valley by the incursion of saline waters.

 The Persian Gulf today is a shallow sea, never more than 140 metres in depth and frequently, particularly off its southern and northern shores – less than 25 metres deep.
-By approximately 3,500 BCE, the Gulf had flooded to levels approximate to its current shores.
+By approximately 3,500 BCE, the Gulf had flooded to levels approximately to its current shores.